Jamy-L/AirSim-GYM-environment/README.md

  ### Feature extraction
  What is not crystal clear at first sight is the link between "state" and "observation".
 An observation is in our case a dictionary, containing sets of observations of different types, while a state must be a 1d array which will be fed to the critic and the actor networks.
 A pre-processing layer called <code>feature_extractor</code> is actually transforming the observation to an estimated state.
 Stable Baselines uses by default a shared feature extractor for the actor and the critic, which makes sense in our case.
-(You can read more about that here : https://stable-baselines3.readthedocs.io/en/master/guide/custom_policy.html)
+(You can read more about that here: https://stable-baselines3.readthedocs.io/en/master/guide/custom_policy.html)

  ![net_arch](https://user-images.githubusercontent.com/46826148/159230138-622e2266-8ae9-408e-b4e4-bd9505c970c3.png)